Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 The great thing about WordPress is that typically we don’t have to think about the URL, as long as we follow some simple rules:

-- Set your permalink structure – We recommend a custom permalink structure of /%category%/%postname%/
+- Set your permalink structure – We recommend a custom permalink structure of /%postname%/

 - Make sure you create page structure where applicable

-- Don’t use special characters in your page name that could end up in your URL.
+- Don’t use special characters in your page title that could end up in your URL.
 URLs should preferably be lowercase words, no special characters, and hyphens in place of spaces

 2. Page Titles